avantrec/soco-cli/README.md

 Commands in the shell history can be scrolled through by using the up/down arrows, and commands can be edited using the left/right arrows to position the cursor.
 Shell commands can be auto-completed using the TAB key.

+The shell history is saved between shell sessions in `~/.soco-cli/shell-history.txt`.

 ## Cached Discovery

 SoCo-CLI uses the full range of speaker discovery mechanisms in SoCo to look up speakers by their names.